 Dal Makhani Recipe (Restaurant Style)

 Dal Makhani Recipe with stovetop and instant pot instructions.
 Dal Makhani is a classic North Indian dish made with whole urad dal, rajma, butter and spices.
-It is one of the most popular lentil dishes originated in the Punjab region of India and Pakistan.
+It is one of the most popular lentil dishes originated in the Punjab region of India.
 This Punjabi Dal Makhani recipe is a keeper.
 One bite of this flavorsome lentil goodness, your family & guests will be amazed!
 I am sure you will love how rich, creamy, flavorful and delicious it tastes!

 dal makhani